Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Yuan Ti Broodguard (MPMM).md

 aliases: ["Yuan-ti Broodguard"]
 ---
 # Yuan-ti Broodguard
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-273, Volo's Guide to Monsters p.
-203*
+273*

 > [!quote]- A quote from Mordekainen
 >